MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Introduction

-These problems with existing models drive us to design a new metapath-based HGNN that can extract comprehensive knowledge from the input graph while maintaining modest computation time and memory footprint.
-In this paper, we propose a novel \emph{\underline{ME}tapath \underline{C}ontext \underline{C}onvolution-based \underline{H}eterogeneous Graph Neural Network} (MECCH) to learn node representations from heterogeneous graphs.
+These problems with existing models drive us to design a new metapath-based HGNN that can extract comprehensive knowledge from the input graph while maintaining modest computation time and memory footprint. {Through analysis, we discover that \emph{metapath contexts}, a new kind of graph structure defined by us, can enable lossless node information aggregation without redundant computations.} In this paper, we propose a novel \emph{\underline{ME}tapath \underline{C}ontext \underline{C}onvolution-based \underline{H}eterogeneous Graph Neural Network} (MECCH) to learn node representations from heterogeneous graphs.
 Specifically, after feature preprocessing, MECCH first constructs metapath contexts for each node to describe the neighboring structures formed by the metapaths.
 Next, MECCH efficiently encodes the constructed metapath contexts to integrate information from both metapath-guided neighbors and intermediate nodes along metapaths.
 In the end, MECCH adaptively combines node representations from different metapaths using an efficient 1-D convolution kernel.
-In summary, our main contributions are as follows: \begin{enumerate} \item We provide a unified framework for metapath-based HGNNs and analyze their limitations, bringing better model understanding and facilitating new HGNN design. \item We propose a novel metapath context convolution-based HGNN (MECCH) for learning on heterogeneous graphs, with a good balance between model performance and computational efficiency. \item We conduct extensive experiments on five heterogeneous graph datasets for node classification and link prediction against multiple state-of-the-art HGNNs.
-Experimental results show that MECCH consistently outperforms these baselines while improving computational efficiency. \end{enumerate}
+In summary, our main contributions are as follows: \begin{enumerate} \item We provide a unified framework for metapath-based HGNNs and analyze their limitations, facilitating new HGNN design with in-depth model understanding. \item {We introduce metapath contexts, a new kind of graph structure that facilitates lossless node information aggregation while avoiding any redundancy.} \item We propose a novel metapath context convolution-based HGNN (MECCH) that can capture comprehensive information without incurring redundant computations. \item We conduct extensive experiments on five heterogeneous graph datasets for node classification and link prediction against multiple state-of-the-art HGNNs.
+MECCH consistently outperforms these baselines while improving computational efficiency. \end{enumerate}

+\paragraph{Paper Structure} Section~\ref{sec:related_work} briefly introduces the historical development of heterogeneous graph representation learning and especially heterogeneous GNNs.
+Section~\ref{sec:preliminary} presents the definitions and graphical illustrations of the important terminologies used in this paper.
+Section~\ref{sec:methodology} formulates a general framework for metapath-based HGNNs and presents the novel HGNN model we propose for effective and efficient learning on heterogeneous graphs.
+Section~\ref{sec:experiments} describes the experimental settings and evaluation results on the node classification and link prediction tasks.
+Section~\ref{sec:conclusion} concludes the paper with possible future directions.